floodsense/sensor_experiments/Technical-Documentation.md

 #### Step 6: Final assembly of the sensor

-Using an aluminum corner bracket, the solar panel is mounted at an angle for maximum solar radiation.
+Using an aluminum corner bracket, the solar panel is mounted at an angle for optimal amount of solar radiation.

 <img src="img\panel-mounted.jpg" width="480" >
 <br />